FranciscoKloganB/hive-p2p/hive/docs/index.rst

 guidance behaviors quickly.
-The simulator is written in Python_ (version 3.7.7), which offers users easy access to powerful scientific libraries such as NumPy_, SciPy_, and Pandas_, which are not readily available in languages like Java_ or CSharp_ and as a result of some of the best or most well-known simulators out there.
+The simulator is written in Python_ (version 3.7.7), which offers users easy access to powerful scientific libraries such as NumPy_, SciPy_, and Pandas_, which are not readily available in languages like Java_ and as a result of some of the best or most well-known simulators out there.

 |pic1| |pic2|